-{\bf Basics of Superradiance.} Spinning BHs can deplete their rotational energy into bosonic particles via superradiance \cite{Penrose:1969pc,Misner:1972kx,ZelDovich1972,Starobinsky:1973aij,Teukolsky:1974yv,Ternov:1978gq,Detweiler:1980uk}.
+{\bf BH Superradiance.} Spinning BHs can deplete their rotational energy into bosonic particles via superradiance \cite{Penrose:1969pc,Misner:1972kx,ZelDovich1972,Starobinsky:1973aij,Teukolsky:1974yv,Ternov:1978gq,Detweiler:1980uk}.
 The instability rate of black hole is different for distinct types of perturbations.
-When the Compton wavelength of the bosonic fields, become comparable to the horizon size, they couple to the BH and can extract energy and angular momentum from it.
-First condition for that is BH angular velocity is larger than field's angular velocity, expressed as
+When the Compton wavelength of the bosonic fields become comparable to the horizon size, they couple to the BH and can extract energy and angular momentum from it.
+First condition is BH has larger angular velocity than the field